ArtyomAugust/e_commerce_pet-project/README.md

 On the main page you can search for product and filter by its category.

+Rename a main folder as "pet_project".
 To login you have to use: in user field - "user" and password field - "123456".

 the path for a route: localhost/pet_project/;
 "baza" is Database.